All-Hands-AI/OpenHands/docs/modules/usage/troubleshooting/windows.md

 * [Why it is bad to login as root](https://askubuntu.com/questions/16178/why-is-it-bad-to-log-in-as-root)
 * [Set default user in WSL](https://www.tenforums.com/tutorials/128152-set-default-user-windows-subsystem-linux-distro-windows-10-a.html#option2)
 Hint about the 2nd reference: for Ubuntu users, the command could actually be "ubuntupreview" instead of "ubuntu".

+### Error: 'docker' could not be found in this WSL 2 distro.

+If you are using Docker Desktop, make sure to start it before calling any docker command from inside WSL.
+Docker also needs to have the WSL integration option activated.

 ### Failed to create opendevin user